top of page

 I'm an applied microeconomist and my research sits at the intersection of Development, Health and Public Economics.
 I use applied econometrics and field experiments to understand the principles underlying effective public good/service delivery in low- and middle-income countries.
 I also explore ways to induce people to adopt welfare-improving technologies and behaviours.

-In Fall 2023, I was a UK-US Fulbright Visiting Scholar at the Economic Growth Centre, Department of Economics, Yale University.
-Previously, I was an Assistant Professor in Economics at the University of St. Andrews.
-I hold a PhD and MPA from the London School of Economics and Political Science (LSE), and a BSc in Economics from Universidad del Pacifico.
+Previously, I was an Assistant Professor in Economics at the University of St. Andrews (2021-2022).
+In Fall 2022, I was a UK-US Fulbright Visiting Scholar at the Economic Growth Centre, Department of Economics, Yale University.
+I hold a PhD (2021) and MPA (2016) from the London School of Economics and Political Science (LSE), and a BSc in Economics (2012) from Universidad del Pacifico.

 Antonella Bancalari